 "Walking, cycling and scooting to school offer children many benefits.
 Improved independence, physical and mental health, decision making, risk assessment and road safety skills, to name a few."

 Greater Wellington Regional Council provide tools and resources for schools to promote safe and active travel.

-Heart Foundation resources about physical activity and the Healthy Heart Award.
+Heart Foundation resources about physical activity and healthy eating for schools and early learning services.